Too much of a good thing?

 C – Bread and cereal products: In this category, with a consumption of 235 g of the specified 200-300 g/day, the guideline value is met.

-D – rice, potatoes, (pasta): Here too, with 214 g of 150-250 g/day, the guideline values are achieved.
+D – Rice, potatoes, (pasta): With 214 g of 150-250 g/day, the guideline values are achieved here.

 E – Dairy products: The consumption of dairy products is just above the recommendation of 328 g/day from 250-310 g/day.